Student Restrictions

 - Match-mismatch overlap — If the same pair already exists in preferences, an error blocks the submission.
 A pair cannot be both kept together and kept apart.

-- Separation clique overflow — If adding the restriction creates a group of mutually-separated students larger than the number of classes, a warning is shown.
-The algorithm cannot place them all in different classes.
+- Separation clique overflow — If adding the restriction creates a group of mutually-separated students larger than the number of classrooms, a warning is shown.
+The algorithm cannot place them all in different classrooms.

-- Pre-assignment conflict — If both students are already pre-assigned to the same class, a warning notes the restriction cannot be fulfilled.
+- Required placement conflict — If both students already have required placements in the same classroom, a warning notes the restriction cannot be fulfilled.

 Warnings still allow you to add the pair but inform you of potential issues.
 Errors must be resolved before the restriction can be saved.